Find a Legal Entity Identifier

 LEI reference data provides identity assurance in financial transactions, KYC (Know Your Customer), client onboarding and other organization identity use cases.

 The LEI number is based on the ISO 17442 standard.
-Each LEI is assigned only to a single Legal Entity, even across different geographical jurisdictions.
+Each Legal Entity Identifier is assigned only to a single Legal Entity, even across different geographical jurisdictions.

 The Global Legal Entity Identifier Foundation (GLEIF) index is a global directory of free, openly accessible source of company information for use in financial transactions, KYC, and organization assurance use cases.
 LEI codes are entered into the LEI index.
 Counter-parties and relying parties search the LEI index and utilize the verified organization data in transactions and onboarding.